grange85/ahfow-www/_drafts/my-record-collection-098-luna-california-blue-rock-yr-baby.md

 tags:
 - new year's eve
 - rock yr baby
-- george mcrae
+- george mccrae
 ---
-I had intended giving you all a break between Christmas and New Year but then I decided it would probably be appropriate to throw together a post about Luna's New Year's Eve perennial - there wonderful cover of George McRae's disco masterpiece _Rock Your Baby_&dagger;, which had been a live staple for years before this post-reunion studio version was released in 2017.
+I had intended giving you all a break between Christmas and New Year but then I decided it would probably be appropriate to throw together a post about Luna's New Year's Eve perennial - their wonderful cover of George McCrae's disco masterpiece _Rock Your Baby_&dagger;, which had been a live staple for years before this post-reunion studio version was released in 2017.

+{% ahfowimage "url" "caption" %}

+The single is on the AA-side (or B-side as I like to call it) of the single with a cover of Roy Orbison's _California Blue_ on the A-side.
+Both were recorded at Palmetto Studios with Jason Quever so I'll assume as part of the sessions recording all those other covers for _A Sentimental Education_.

 Before their split in 2005 it had become a tradition for Luna to play in NYC (or NJ) on NYE, to my knowledge they played...